 4. A second earned grade of less the "C" in any Surgical Technology course will result in dismissal from the Program.
-5. Clinical Performance in the Practicum must be at a satisfactory level to remain in the program.

-Any student who has not attended-nursing courses for two or more consecutive semesters cannot be readmitted into the Surgical Technology Program unless qualifying examinations have been passed in sequential order in the courses previously completed.
+Any student who has not attended surgical technology courses for two or more consecutive semesters cannot be readmitted into the Surgical Technology Program unless qualifying examinations have been passed in sequential order in the courses previously completed.
 In accordance with the retention criteria of the Nursing Department, these examinations can be repeated only once.
 In addition, the student must demonstrate clinical competency by passing a Clinical Practicum examination prior to returning to any of the clinical courses.